NEWS

 Next: 3D Data Sharing → CAD Integration and Rendering

-We shared detailed ceiling drawings with our team of architects in Mexico, and the construction plan was finalized with such precision that it felt as if we were all in the same place.
+We shared detailed ceiling drawings with a team of architects in Mexico, and the construction plan was finalized with such precision that it was as if we were all in the same place.

 ◼︎Future Outlook

-・3D data serves as a "common language" to prevent on-site errors
+・3D data serves as a “common language” and helps prevent on-site errors

-“It was only because we had the 3D data that all of our communication was possible,” said Zoe Lee, Head of Exhibition Production.
+“It was precisely because we had the 3D data that all of our interactions were possible,” said Zoe Lee, Head of Exhibition Production.

-Even details that words and photos can’t convey become immediately clear with 3D data.
+Even details that can’t be conveyed through words or photos become immediately clear with 3D data.

-Scanat more than just a measurement log; it serves as a "common language" that connects teams across borders, continuing to provide peace of mind on the job site.
+Scanat more than just a tool for recording measurements; it serves as a “common language” that connects teams across borders and will continue to provide peace of mind on the job site.

-\KYOTOGRAPHIE is using it too!/ Turn sites without blueprints into 3D models with just a smartphone
+\KYOTOGRAPHIE is using it too!/Turn a site without blueprints into a 3D model with “just a smartphone”

 © 2022 - 2026 nat Inc. All rights reserved.